Reading

 “A dispute also arose among them, as to which of them was to be regarded as the greatest.”

-We might remember what it is like (whether long ago or not long past) the youngest in a situation (the littlest, the smallest, the _least_).
+We might remember what it is like to be the youngest in a situation (the littlest, the smallest, the _least_).

-When people don’t count you as much; too young, too inexperienced, too this or that.
+We might have experienced when other people don’t count you as much (too young, too inexperienced, too this or that).

 “But not so with you.
 Rather, let the greatest among you become as the youngest, and the leader as one who serves.”